kkrt-labs/kakarot-ssj/docs/general/local_state.md

 context.

-The local state is updated as the code is executed, and when an execution context is finished, we merge the contextual state updates into the transactional state.
+The local state is updated as the code is executed, and when an execution context is finalized, we merge the contextual state updates into the transactional state.
 When a transaction finishes, we apply the transactional state diffs by writing them inside the blockchain storage.